Evert-Jan Hoogerwerf, M.A. & M.Lett.

 Lorenzo Desideri, PhD.

 Lorenzo Desideri works as a researcher within the Sector Projects for Innovation of AIAS Bologna onlus.
 He is also adjunct professor at the University of Bologna teaching in the course Psychology of Language.
-His research interests span across Cognitive Psychology, Cognitive Sciences and Human-Computer Interaction.
-He is especially interested in how technology can promote the cognitive and social development of people with intellectual, language and learning disabilities.
+His research interests are digital technology supporting the cognitive and social development of people with intellectual, language and learning disabilities.
 Lorenzo has received his Master degree (with honors) in Applied Cognitive Psychology and the 2nd level specialization degree in Health Psychology both from the University of Bologna.
 In 2015 Lorenzo received a PhD degree from the CAPHRI School for Public Health and Primary Care, Faculty of Health, Medicine and Life Sciences (FHML) at the University of Maastricht (NL), under the supervision of Prof. Dr. Luc P. de Witte, Gert Jan Gelderblom, and Uta Roentgen.
 With a multidisciplinary background in applied psychology, cognitive and behavioral psychotherapy, assistive technology, and health services research, Lorenzo has working experience in EU funded research projects, academia and public health sector.
 He coauthored publications in Brain-Computer Interfaces, user-centred design, eye movements, and assistive technology service delivery.

 Valentina Fiordelmendo, M.A.